hackle/blogger/src/raw/no-interface-just-use-functions.md

 var latte = new LatteMaker().Make(beanProvider.GetInGram, milkProvider.GetInOunce);
 ```

-Much less code!
-I am happy.
+Shockingly, the constructor, the fields are completely gone, the *declare, inject and assign* repetition is removed, there is much less code, but the `Make` method needs not change much, and remains straight-forward!

 ## static-ise

 When a class needs no constructors, it's usually a good sign it can be made static.
 When a classes is made static, it becomes less stateful, and therefore much easier to reason with.
+Needless to say, I am an advocate for static classes.

 A static `LatteMaker` looks like